Pcal91/BitWise/README.md

 The webpage has a navigation menu that links to game websites

-The dropdown menu displays basic information about the league of legends champion
+The dropdown menu displays basic information about the league of legend's champion

 The radio buttons are used to show an image of each character